bencodezen/bencodezen/content/blog/living-by-design.md

 Why does that matter?
 Well, this means that my parent's generation came to this country with next to nothing and learned English as a second language.
 So for them to get a job in the federal government is a big freaking deal.
 Or to put it in another way, for them to get that job was to live by design.
 However, in my case, given the advantages I have born here in the United States and being able to speak English fluently, getting a government job was living by default.

 And so, even though many of my family members vehemently disagreed with this, I ultimately chose to leave the federal government to join the riskier world of private contracting (where job security was much less stable) in order to forge my own path.
-Though it may insignificant, that decision to embark on my journey in tech was the first major decision I made where I decided to take the path less taken and live by own design.
+Though it may seem insignificant, that decision to embark on my journey in tech was the first major decision I made where I decided to take the path less taken and live by own design.

 ## Challenge